jkomoros/CASsim/README.md

 ### optionsConfig

 The object you emit from your Simulator's `get optionsConfig()` determines a lot of validation and UI logic for interacting with your simulation.

+Note that typically you define your optionsConfig and then you `npm run generate:types` to automatically generate a typescript type for your simulator's SimOptions that is based on your optionsConfig shape.
+This helps ensure that you don't accidentally have differences between your optionsConfigs and the shape of SimOptions that you expect.

 It's a declarative format that has the following shape, called an optionsLeaf:
 ```
 {
 	//Example is the most important property and the only reserved word.
 If an object in the config has